cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/centrify.md

 9. Enter a strong application secret on the **Trust** section.

-10. Under **Service Provider Configuration** enter your application’s authentication domain as the resource application URL.
+10. Under **Service Provider Configuration** enter your application's authentication domain as the resource application URL.

 11. Under **Authorized Redirect URIs**, select **Add**.